chrisjohnson3/azure-arc-management/README.md

 ### Enable-AzureArcSABenefits-All.ps1

-Enable benefits for all servers in the subscription.
+Enable benefits for all servers in the subscription:

 ```powershell
 .\Enable-AzureArcSABenefits-All.ps1
 ```

 **Parameters:**
-- `ExcludeMachines`: (Optional) Array of machine names to skip
+- `ExcludeMachines`: (Optional) Machines to exclude from operation

 ```powershell
 .\Enable-AzureArcSABenefits-All.ps1 -ExcludeMachines "dev-server","test-vm"